Family meetings are really hard especially if you have teens who are trapped in the vortex of teenage life.

 This post shows you how to make family meetings the superpower that makes your family organized, efficient and happy.

 I have created special Family Meeting Templates to help you rock them from Day 1.
-Be on the lookout for where to sign up to get them.
+Just click the graphic below to download them.

 Yes, your teenager may fight you all the way.
 But just know that